MichaelFisher-01/PasswordGenerator/README.md

 ## Installation

-The website should work just by visiting the URL: --LINK NEEDED-- some acronyms are used to save time those acronmys are listed below:
+The website should work just by visiting the URL: https://michaelfisher-01.github.io/PasswordGenerator/ some acronyms are used to save time those acronmys are listed below:

 ## Usage